5 ways to make extra cash from existing clients

 Spending an additional five minutes explaining why your client would do well to expand the services they receive could make a huge difference.
 Don’t wait for clients to ask you about services like advisory, or even the cloud, get out there and start telling them.

-As human beings, we tend to trust what we’re told by those closest to us – that kind of advice usually sees us land on our feet.
-There’s a clever way of getting referrals, suggested by Jetpackworkflow.com, which says to give each client three of your business cards and say something along the lines of, ‘if there’s anyone that could benefit from our firm like you have, please feel free to share my card.’
+3. Obtain customer referrals.
+We tend to trust what we’re told by those closest to us.
+Give each client three of your business cards and say something along the lines of, ‘if there’s anyone that could benefit from our firm like you have, please feel free to share my card.’
 This fairly organic way of spreading your name won’t position you as keen advertisers desperate for clients, but rather a more trustworthy firm that doesn’t need but wants to help clients.